open-forest-observatory/ofo-argo/docs/usage/photogrammetry-workflow.md

 This allows you to organize your config files in subdirectories or different locations.
 The dataset name will be automatically derived from the config filename (e.g., `argo-input/configs/dataset-name.yml` becomes dataset `dataset-name`).

-You can create your own config_list.txt file and name it whatever you want as long as it is kept at the root level of `/ofo-share-2/argo-data/argo-input/`.
+You can create your own config list file and name it whatever you want, placing it anywhere within `/ofo-share-2/argo-data/`.
+Then specify the path to it (relative to `/ofo-share-2/argo-data`) using the `CONFIG_LIST` parameter when submitting the workflow.

 ## Submit the workflow